-Welcome to the official website of World Meeting of Families 2018.
+Welcome to the website of World Meeting Families.
 We are currently working on a new multilingual and more comprehensive website which will be launched shortly.
-We are looking for volunteers to assist us in translating to various languages.
-If you would like to volunteer please email firstname.lastname@example.org Thank you!